-Data protection starts with identifying and quantifying the security vulnerabilities on your system, so you can make improvement that reduce risks.
+Data protection starts with identifying and quantifying the security vulnerabilities on your system, so you can make improvements that reduce risks.

 Diagnose security risks, so you know what threats require attention.